kubernetes/enhancements/keps/sig-cluster-lifecycle/0035-20190128-addons-via-operators.md

   `kustomize`) to support advanced tailoring of addons.
 The goal here is to make sure that everyone can use the addon operators, even if they “love it but just need to change one thing”.
 This ensures that the addon operators themselves can remain bounded in scope and complexity.
+Patching will fail if the underlying addon changes dramatically, so we'll likely have a "patch incompatible with new version" error - and generally addons should avoid gratuitously changing their structure.
+* We should develop a convention (labels / owner-refs) so that we are able to discover which CRDs are cluster-addons, and there is no confusion with application operators.

 We expect the following functionality to be common to all operators for addons: